 The Wizard of Oz (1939)

 Satanic Sommelier: Amaretto and Coke, or Make a Grasshopper.
-Not a horror movie you say?
-Generations of children have been traumatized by this film which depicts a battle between two powerful witches over a pair of magic slippers!
+Not a horror movie, you say?
+Generations of young children have been traumatized by this film which depicts a battle between two powerful witches over a pair of magic slippers!
 And… flying monkeys!!!

 Flying.
 Fucking.
 Monkeys!!!
 Great way to get the kiddies started until they’re ready for the “heavier stuff.”